whr000001/HCGBot/README.md

 ## How to train/evaluate HCGBot

 ### Datasets
 Due to privacy restrictions, we can only provide processed/de-anonymized data.
-You could access the data from Baidu Disk: [TBD]
+You could access the data from Baidu Disk: [https://pan.baidu.com/s/1fMYDGoZ2Snq8Oi9MTn0B0Q?pwd=adn7](https://pan.baidu.com/s/1fMYDGoZ2Snq8Oi9MTn0B0Q?pwd=adn7)
 Or, if you require the complete raw data, please see the [dataset homepage](https://twibot22.github.io/).

 ### Basic Usage